optimus889/Northridge-University-Information-Systems/README.md

 **Configure environment variables:**

-The `.env` file ships with sensible development defaults and works out of the box.
+The `.env.example` file ships with sensible development defaults and works out of the box.
 Edit it if you need to customize:

 ```env
 PORT=3000